sidharthdas/spring-event-handler-example/README.md

     }
 }

-Limitation of above design :
+Limitations of the above design :

 Tight Coupling
 Difficult to Extend